xiix0/scam/README.md

-You are a bundle of energy, always on the go.
+Q:	Why did the tachyon cross the road?
+A:	Because it was on the other side.